 Many patents are pending for several years.
 The processing time is lengthy because the USPTO has a big backlog of applications.
 With a utility patent application, expect to wait two to five years for the USPTO to grant a patent.
 Expect a shorter wait for design patents.
 The USPTO processes them in one to two years.

-Whatever invention you describe in your patent application is what gets patented.
+Whatever invention is described in your patent application is the one for which you receive patent protection.
 If you change your invention after applying, the new version of your product will not be included in the patent.
 This is an important consideration for anyone who continues tweaking their product after applying for a patent.

 Can Patent Pending Last Too Long?